Lab Equipment, Evidence Handling and Chain of Custody

 The chain-of-custody log records, at minimum: the exhibit number (unique identifier assigned at collection); the description of the exhibit (container type, contents, scene location, dimensions or weight); the name and designation of the person who collected the exhibit; the date, time, and location of collection; a record of every subsequent transfer (from scene to police station, police station to laboratory, within the laboratory between analysts, to and from refrigerated storage, to court, and return).
 Each transfer is documented with the names and signatures of both the person surrendering the exhibit and the person receiving it, the date and time, and the condition of the tamper-evident seal at the time of transfer.

 In India, the chain-of-custody requirements for forensic fire and explosives evidence are governed by the BNSS 2023 provisions on seizure of property (Sections 103-106), supplemented by CFSL and state FSL internal SOPs.
+Parallel chain-of-custody disciplines govern forensic chemistry evidence handling, with which fire debris protocols share the same foundational principles.
 The police officer who seizes fire debris at a scene prepares a mahazar (a formal seizure list with witness signatures) that serves as the foundational chain-of-custody document.
 The exhibit is then transferred to the FSL under a forwarding letter that is signed by both the investigating officer and the receiving FSL officer; this transfer document becomes part of the chain.
 The Supreme Court has emphasised in a series of cases (State of U.P. v.
 Deoman Upadhyaya, 1960; Mohd.
 Aman v.
 State of Rajasthan, 1997) that the chain of custody need not be perfect but must be continuous and free of unexplained gaps that raise doubt about identity or integrity.

 In the United States, FBI Evidence Management Policy and ATF Evidence Management guidelines require electronic evidence tracking systems (the FBI's EVIDENCE.COM platform, the ATF's own ETMS) that generate audit-trail records for every custody transfer.
 The documentation is paperless in most federal contexts but the legal requirements are identical: continuity from scene to court, with every transfer documented and every break in custody explained.
 For state-level fire investigation, requirements vary: most states follow the NFPA 1033 evidence management guidance and the model chain-of-custody procedures published by the International Association of Arson Investigators.